 Co2 Corrosion Modeling

-OSG can provide experts in corrosion modeling, who have an excellent understanding of all the mechanisms that need to be considered when specifying corrosion allowances and selecting materials.
+OSG can assist in corrosion modeling, who have an excellent understanding of all the mechanisms that need to be considered when specifying corrosion allowances and selecting materials.
 The majority of CO2 modeling programs currently, being used in the oil and gas industry have severe limitations, which can easily lead to misinterpretation of results.
 Some of the more important aspects related to corrosion modeling are highlighted below.
-The general overall philosophy for the material selection is based on sound engineering practices and whole life economics when considering the following:
+The general overall philosophy for the material selection is based on:

 - System design life